sharpermarbles/Big-Numbers-cpp/README.md

 The Big Number C++ Library has its own error class which is derived from `std::runtime_error`.
 Bgnm_error objects can be handled in the same way standard exceptions are handled (e.g. `bgnm_error.what()`).
 Here is a list of all exceptions specific to this library.

--  101: Cannot divide by zero.
+- Bgnm_error 101: Cannot divide by zero.
 - Bgnm_error 102: Invalid string or c_string provided.
 Occurs when number represented as a std::string or c string cannot be parsed as a number.
 - Bgnm_error 103: Modulo operator cannot take zero as modulus as results in undefined behavior.
 - Bgnm_error 104: Cannot calculate a root of base with a zero index.